The Least Wearable Rolex Ever Made, Explained (Deepsea Challenge)

 Image Source: Hodinkee (James Stacey)

-This approach echoes what Omega did with the original Ploprof in the 1970s—designing a watch so overbuilt and sealed that it didn’t require a helium valve at all.
-In the long run, Rolex’s HEV system became the more practical solution, but the Deepsea Challenge is a reminder that sheer case integrity still has its place.
+This approach echoes what Omega did with the original Ploprof in the 1970s: designing a watch so overbuilt and sealed that it didn't require a helium valve at all.
+Rolex's HEV system became the more practical solution over time, but the Deepsea Challenge shows that case integrity alone can accomplish the same goal.

 Specs and Real-World Wearability